mariasimo/Books-x-People/README.md

 Books x People is a little app where users can **add their book recomendations so others can read and discover** new things, specially during COVID-19 quarantine.

-Its quite simple.
-It has a add book and search book by tags functionality.
+It's quite simple, really.
+It has an add book and a search book by tags functionality.
 It also has a detail view for each book, while the main booklist view looks like a bookshelf.

 Initially, this was a code-along of [this GraphQL + React tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9iK6Qhn-QLcXCXPQUov1U7f) from @iamshaunjp.
 So thanks for the inspiration!